oracle/oci-ansible-collection/docs/collections/oracle/oci/oci_network_public_ip_pool_facts_module.rst

 ..
 Description

 - Fetches details about one or multiple PublicIpPool resources in Oracle Cloud Infrastructure
-- Lists the PublicIpPool objects in the specified compartment.
-You can filter the list by using query parameters.
+- Lists the public IP pools in the specified compartment.
+You can filter the list using query parameters.
 - If *public_ip_pool_id* is specified, the details of a single PublicIpPool will be returned.